‘Jam Yesterday, Jam Tomorrow, but Never Jam Today’

 Most people tend to live in the past or hope for a better future while completely overlooking the present.
 We are all products of our past but we should not allow bad past experiences to hamper future progress.

-I have a ninety-two-year-old mother; whatever we talk about she ends up reminiscing about the war years as these times were the most memorable in her life.
+I have a ninety-two-year-old mother; whatever we talk about she ends up reminiscing about the war years as those times were the most memorable in her life.
 I bring her a supply of wartime novels which she is always eager to read at the rate of three per week.
-She met a lot of interesting people in the war and in spite of the terrible situation of living in London during the blitz, those years were still the best in her life.
+She met a lot of interesting people in the war and in spite of the terrible situation of living in London during The Blitz, those years were still the best in her life.
 She was twenty-two when the war broke out and wasn’t going to let something like a global conflict spoil her youth.
 Several close friends and loved ones were killed in armed combat and workmates were blown into an emergency water tank, some lost their lives and others their limbs.
 My mother felt guilty because she survived those years unharmed: ‘Well, apart from cutting my hand on a broken cup when I worked in the buffet on Waterloo Station,’ she’ll frequently tell me.
 She suffered a nervous breakdown due to the loss of her fiancé in Burma but still came through it all physically unscathed.
 She lived those war years entirely in the present with only a vague hope of an uncertain future but they were still good years engraved on her memory.

 It’s so easy to wish for better times when really we should appreciate what we have right here and now.
 Look out of the window; marvel at the sunrise or the sunset, wherever you are in the world.
 The green of the grass and the blue of the sky are so very beautiful.